TheBigG1993/Cocktail-App/README.md

 # Cocktail-App
-An andriod app for cocktail recipes
+An app for creating/viewing cocktail recipes